 Paul Dormer is the Acting Treasurer of the SF Foundation.
 He has assisted in the organisation of several Worldcons, including as a Hugo Awards administrator.
 Email: firstname.lastname@example.org

 Roger Robinson is the Membership Officer of the SF Foundation.
 He manages both the subscriptions to the SFF and the distribution of Foundation.
 Another long-time participant in British fandom, he also runs the small-press imprint Beccon Books.
 Enquiries about membership can be sent to email@example.com

-Phoenix Alexander is the Librarian of the SFF Collection at Liverpool University.
-A graduate of Yale University, he has previously compiled the papers of Samuel R. Delany.
-Enquiries about donations, back copies of the journal, and access to the Collection can be sent to email@example.com
+Tom Dillon is the SF Curator at Liverpool University.
+A graduate of Birkbeck College, London, he oversees the SFF Collection as well as other sf-related archives at Liverpool, including the John Wyndham Collection.
+Enquiries about donations, back copies of the journal, and access to the archives can be sent to T.Dillon@liverpool.ac.uk

 Dave Clements is the Education Officer of the SF Foundation.
 He is Senior Lecturer in Astrophysics at Imperial College, London, which also hosts the annual Science for Fiction workshops.
 Enquiries can be sent to firstname.lastname@example.org

 Antony Keen organises the annual SFF Masterclass in science fiction criticism.
 He is an Adjunct Associate Professor at the University of Notre Dame, London.
 He also co-edits a website on comic books as well as contributing reviews to another (Slings & Arrows).
 Email: email@example.com

 Paul March-Russell is the current Editor of Foundation.
 He was formerly Senior Lecturer in English at Cardiff Metropolitan University, and has recently co-edited a collection of essays on Arthur C. Clarke (Gylphi, 2022).
 Submissions and other enquiries can be sent to firstname.lastname@example.org